iloveitaly/mailchimp-gem/README-api.markdown

 information about the error, and "code", the numeric code of the error.

 If you set the `throws_exceptions` boolean attribute for a given instance then API will attempt to intercept the errors and raise an exception.
+You can also specify `throws_exception` on the API call level.